Chase-Percy/cpdev/content/project/algorithms.md

 {{% centre %}}
 {{< spacer >}}

-A simple program that implements A* pathfinding and uses it find the shortest path between two points.
+This program implements A* pathfinding and uses it to find the shortest path between two points.
-It updates in realtime and dynamically finds the new shortest path.<br><br>
+It updates in real-time and dynamically finds the new shortest path.<br><br>

 For more information about A* pathfinding please read {{< link href="https://en.wikipedia.org/wiki/A*_search_algorithm" >}} here! {{< /link >}}
 {{% /centre %}}